OttrPad/Backend/IMPLEMENTATION.md

 ### Access Management System

-- **Invite by Email**: Room creators can add email addresses to the allowed access list
+- **Invite by Email**: Room creators can add email addresses to the allowed access list (NO user_id required)
-- **User Membership Validation**: Users must be members of the room (in room_users table) before being granted email-based access
+- **Email-Only Invitations**: Perfect for inviting unregistered users who don't have accounts yet
 - **Access Transition Flow**: When users join for the first time, they are atomically moved from `allowed_emails` to `room_users`
 - **One-time Invitations**: Email access is "consumed" on first join - user transitions from invitation to membership
 - **Access Levels**: Each invited email gets either 'viewer' or 'editor' permissions
 - **Access Control**: Only emails in the allowed list (or room creator) can join rooms
 - **Permission Management**: Room creators can update or remove email access at any time
-- **Database Constraints**: Triggers enforce that user_id exists in Room_users before allowing access grants
-- **Atomic Operations**: Supabase function ensures consistent state during user transitions
+- **Atomic Operations**: TypeScript service ensures consistent state during user transitions

 ### Database Schema Updates

 - **Rooms Table**: Added `room_code` column with unique constraint and format validation
 - **Room_users Table**: Enhanced to track user roles (admin/editor/viewer)
-- **Allowed_emails Table**: Enhanced with `user_id` field and validation triggers
+- **Allowed_emails Table**: Email-only invitation system (NO user_id field)
-  - Added `user_id` column to link access grants to specific users
-  - Added database trigger to validate user membership before granting access
-  - Added unique constraint on (room_id, email, user_id) to prevent duplicates
+  - Stores email address and access level for unregistered users
+  - Uses email as the primary identifier for invitations
+  - Contains invited_by field to track who sent the invitation
+  - Prevents duplicate invitations for the same email/room combination
-- **Migration Support**: SQL migrations for room code support and enhanced access management
+- **Migration Support**: SQL migrations for room code support and email-based access management
-- **Supabase Functions**: `transition_user_to_room` function for atomic user transitions
+- **Manual Transition Logic**: Direct TypeScript implementation for atomic user transitions (replaces Supabase function)

 ### User Join Flow